 Mallikarjun Mansur Museum in Dharwad

 When I was planning my trip to Dharwad, I thought of the great musician.
-But then I was told that his house is in his village of Mansur, that is some distance away from Dharwad.
+But then I was told that his house is in his village of Mansur, which is some distance away from Dharwad.
 It was when I reached Bendre Museum in Dharwad that the granddaughter of D R Bendre told me about his house that has also been converted into a museum by Govt of Karnataka.
 Incidentally, not many people in Dharwad know about it.

 Though the place is very much alive with regular music classes that are held in the house every evening.
 I reached the house and the first thing that struck me was its pristine white color with a red border and three letters vertically written on it – MBM.
-I know MM stands for Mallikarjun Mansur but wondered what does B stand for.
+I know MM stands for Mallikarjun Mansur but wondered what B stands for.
 Soon learned that it was his middle name Bheemarayappa, the name that he got from his father’s first name.

 Padma Shri, Padma Bhushan & Padma Vibhushan

 Caretaker Sandhya opened the house for me.
-The Mansur’s Tambura is a glass case was the first one to greet.
+The Mansur’s Tambura is a glass case and was the first one to greet.
 On top, the Padma Shri, Padma Bhushan, and Padma Vibhushan decorations smiled and rendered dollops of awe.
 His white bust stood in a corner wearing sandalwood around his neck.
-I stepped into the hall and two attached rooms and admired his photographs on display while performing, with family, with students, and with fellow musicians.
+I stepped into the hall and two attached rooms and admired his photographs on display while performing, with family, students, and with fellow musicians.

 I asked a few questions to Sandhya and she said ‘Would you like to meet his daughter, she lives next door?’
 Could I say No, and within a few minutes a very simple Akka Mahadevi Ji, daughter of Mallikarjun Mansur walked in?
-She was so simple that I kept looking at her and then she broke the ice by asking me where I have come from and what do I do.
+She was so simple that I kept looking at her and then she broke the ice by asking me where I have come from and what I do.

 Akka Mahadevi Ji